MooersLab/configorg/README.md

 #### [GNU Emacs Lisp Reference Manual by Bill Lewis et al.](https://www.gnu.org/software/emacs/manual/eintr.html)

-This book is a reference manual, so it is a slow read.
+This book is this reference manual, but it is remarkably well-written.
 It is an excellent supplemental source while reading the book by Chassell.
 Competent users who want to become proficient users need to read this book.